The Beachbody Company

-The Beachbody Company, which is now BODi, is a publicly traded American fitness and health company based in El Segundo, California.
-The company also sells dietary supplements such as Shakeology and Beachbar through its website and Amazon.
-In 2023, the company changed its name to BODi.
-BODi offers structured home fitness and nutrition programs—including P90X, Insanity, 21-Day Fix—and its superfood supplement, Shakeology.
-Its team includes industry experts such as fitness trainer Joel Freeman.
+The Beachbody Company (known simply as BODi) is a publicly traded American fitness and health company based in El Segundo, California.
+It sells fitness programs and nutrition supplements.
+Founded in 1998, it is known for its fitness programs P90X and Insanity.

 History

+1998-2014; Early history

 Beachbody was founded in 1998 by Carl Daikeler and Jon Congdon in Santa Monica, California.
 Daikeler was previously in infomercials for Lifeline Gym and :08 Min Abs in the 1990s.
-The founders received $500,000 in angel investing, developed a series of workout videos and bought the website Beachbody.com.
+The founders received $500,000 in angel investing, developed a series of workout videos and launched the website Beachbody.com.
+Shortly after its founding, the company implemented a multi-level marketing model.

 In 2005, P90X, or Power 90 Extreme, was created by Tony Horton as a commercial home exercise regimen and developed as a successor to the program called "Power 90".
 It consists of a training program that uses cross-training and periodization, combined with a nutrition and dietary supplement plan.
 It was heavily marketed through infomercials and celebrity endorsements.

 In 2007, customers began selling workout DVDs.
+In 2014, it surpassed $1 billion in sales.

+2015-2022; Streaming and expansion

 The company announced that it was developing an OTT streaming platform in 2015 that would function similar to Netflix containing all of its exercise workouts previously available on DVD.
 The platform gained popularity early in the COVID-19 pandemic with more than half a million new subscribers at that time.

 Between June and November 2017, advertising watchdog organization Truth in Advertising found that Beachbody distributors were making false and unsubstantiated income claims to promote the company's business opportunity.

 In 2017, Beachbody agreed to pay $3.6 million to settle a lawsuit from the city of Santa Monica over automatic credit card renewals.
 It was alleged that Beachbody was charging its customers' credit cards on an automatic, recurring basis without the required written consent of those customers.

 In 2018, Congdon co-founded a personalized nutrition programming and tracking app with "FaceTime for fitness" live group classes called Openfit.
 The company acquired LeBron James and Arnold Schwarzenegger's Ladder, which develops nutritional products to help athletes with severe cramping after James had issues in the 2014 NBA Finals.
 The terms of the deal were not disclosed, James and Schwarzenegger remained minority stakeholders.

+Due to lockdowns associated with the COVID-19 pandemic, Beachbody On Demand experienced growth of more than 300 percent in new subscribers, passing 2 million overall by April 2020.

 A three-way merger between Forest Road Acquisition Corp, Myx Fitness Holdings and Beachbody was entered into in February 2021, which valued the new business combination at $2.9 billion.
 It was known as The Beachbody Company.